manfredsteyer/ef7-rc-samples/README.md

-# EF7 Samples
+# EF Core 1 (formerly EF 7) Samples

-Shows the following new features of EF 7 RC:
+Shows the following new features of EF Core 1 RC:

 - Using Model-Metadata for Custom-Convention
 - Handling of detached Entities with Update and TrackGraph